jedazard/dpGSEA/README.md

 Version 0.9.3 for python2 or python3

 Please contact Mike Fang at sxf296@case.edu for any questions.
-This is mirror of Mike Fang's GitHub site at https://github.com/sxf296/drug_targeting
+This is a mirror of Mike Fang's GitHub site at https://github.com/sxf296/drug_targeting

 ### Dependencies